aws/aws-cdk-rfcs/text/0340-firehose-l2.md

 });

-// Explicitly provide an S3 bucket to which all source records will be backed up import * as s3 from '@aws-cdk/aws-s3';
-const backupBucket = new s3.Bucket(stack, 'Bucket');
+// Explicitly provide an S3 bucket to which all source records will be backed up const backupBucket = new s3.Bucket(this, 'Bucket');
-new firehose.DeliveryStream(this, 'Delivery Stream All Explicit Bucket', {
+const deliveryStream = new DeliveryStream(this, 'Delivery Stream Backup All Explicit Bucket', {
-  destination: new ElasticsearchDestination({
+  destination: new destinations.Elasticsearch({
     domain: domain,
     indexName: 'myindex',
     backupBucket: backupBucket,